sonic-net/DASH/Documentation/High Availability and Scale.md

 1. <2 sec downtime unplanned failover
 1. Ability to resume connections in event of both unplanned and planned failover
-1. Do not have complicated hashing logic in switches to ensure packets land on right appliance
+1. No complicated hashing logic in switches to ensure packets land on right appliance
 1. If appliance receives a valid packet, it must not drop it due to flow replication delays
-1. Ensure both inbound and outbound packets take same appliance for a given flow
+1. Ensure both inbound and outbound packets transit the same appliance for a given flow